Tennessee Labor Laws Guide

 Yet, only state offices remain closed during said holidays.

-In Tennessee, employees who receive a summons from a court are entitled to time off from work — but only if jury duty exceeds 3 hours.
+In Tennessee, public employees who receive a summons from a court are entitled to time off from work — but only if jury duty exceeds 3 hours.

-For instance, if an employee’s work shift begins at 10 a.m., and the polls are open from 7 a.m.
+For instance, if an employee’s work shift begins at 10 a.m., and the polls are open from 7 a.m., the employee may not take paid time off to vote.

-In Tennessee, employees are entitled to 3 paid days of bereavement leave in the event of the death of an employee’s immediate family member.
+In Tennessee, public employees are entitled to 3 paid days of bereavement leave in the event of the death of an employee’s immediate family member.

 Eligible employees may receive 75% of their regular salary during the period of education or training.

-Employees may ask for a special leave of absence of more than 1 month in the following cases:
+Special leave without pay — employees may ask for a special leave of absence of more than 1 month in the following cases:

-Exempt, non-executive level employees and non-exempt employees who don’t receive overtime in cash may accrue paid time off for hours worked over 37.5 per week.
+Compensatory time — exempt, non-executive level employees and non-exempt employees who don’t receive overtime in cash may accrue paid time off for hours worked over 37.5 per week.

 Compensatory time is calculated based on the employee's average rate over the last 3 years of employment or the employee’s hourly rate.